flipdishbytes/api-client-csharp/docs/AccountsApi.md

 <a name="answersignupquestion"></a>
 # **AnswerSignUpQuestion**
-> Object AnswerSignUpQuestion (string signupStepAction, int? answerId)
+> void AnswerSignUpQuestion (string signupStepAction, int? answerId)

 Answer a signup question